digitalfabrik/entitlementcard/docs/verein360-enpoint.md

 #### Get all Regions

-The region ID can be obtained by calling the following query:
+All available regions and their IDs can be obtained by calling the following graphql endpoint:
 ```graphql
 query getRegions($project: String!) {
   regions: regionsInProject(project: $project) {